jayeshranghera/Terminal-Netflix-movie-recommender/README.md

 ##  How it Works

-1. The program asks the user for:
+Load Movie Data -
+The program loads movie information from a CSV file (movies.csv) which contains:

+Title,Genre,Mood,Duration,Release Year

+Take User Input -
+The user is asked three simple questions:

-   - **Mood** (e.g., inspiring, feel-good, emotional)
+Mood → e.g., inspiring, feel-good, emotional

-   - **Genre** (e.g., drama, comedy, sci-fi)
+Genre → e.g., drama, comedy, sci-fi

-   - **Preferred duration** (Short, Medium, Long)
+Duration Preference → Short (<90 mins), Medium (90–120 mins), Long (>120 mins)

+Filter Movies -
+Based on the inputs, the program filters the movies using simple logic (no machine learning involved) by:

+Matching the mood (case-insensitive)

+Matching the genre

+Categorizing duration into short, medium, or long based on runtime

+Show Recommendations

-2. It filters a preloaded list of movies based on these inputs.
+If matches are found, a list of suitable movies is displayed.

-3. Displays a list of matching movie recommendations in the terminal.
+If no matches are found, it politely informs the user and ends the program.

+Exit -
+The program ends after showing recommendations — clean and minimal.